penghy27/NGS_analysis/README.md

 # Genome and Transcriptome Analysis

 This Northeastern academic project contains the code and documentation for a comprehensive genome and transcriptome analysis.
-Below are the key tasks and tools used in this analysis, along with links to the corresponding GitHub repositories for reference.
+Below are the key tasks and tools used in this analysis, along with links to the corresponding GitHub repositories.

+Skills:**Shell, Python, High-Performance Computing Platform**

 ## Genome Assembly and Quality Evaluation

 Performed genome assembly and quality evaluation using Trimmomatic, Spades, and Quast.